 Should you be using a Foam Roller?

 Whenever I see runners in my office a common question I hear is, “Should I use a foam roller?”
-The foam roller has become a popular tool for runners because it has been considered one of the only treatment options for iliotibial (IT) band syndrome, A.K.A. runner’s knee.
+The foam roller has become a popular tool for runners because it has been considered one of the only treatment options for iliotibial (IT) band syndrome.

 I want to offer a word of caution about using a foam roller for this common condition.
 The anatomy of this area is unique and should be taken into consideration when deciding to use this mode of treatment.